huy/maven-quickstart/README.markdown

      ...
      </project>

-E.g  bindings when we specifies 'pom' as packaging (in POM file) is
+E.g  bindings when we specifies `pom` as packaging (in POM file) is

  Phase         | Goal(s)                | Notes
  ------------- |------------------------| --------------------------------------------------
  package       | site:attach-descriptor | run attach-descriptor goal provided by plugin site install	   | install:install	    | run install goal provided by plugin install deploy	       | deploy:deploy	        | run deploy goal provided by plugin deploy

-Maven is driven by pom.xml file.
+Maven is driven by `pom.xml` file.
 POM file specifies how goals are bound to each phase.
-A plugin may also specify default binding (using @phase notation) for it goals.
+A plugin may also specify default binding (using `@phase` notation) for it goals.
 See [http://maven.apache.org/pom.html].

 POM stands for Project Object Model.
 POM can be inherited.
 A child POM inherits all setting from its parent then enrich or override certain behavior following the same OOP paradigm.
 The effective POM can be showed using